shiye21/shiye21.github.io/_pages/about.md

 # 🔊 Position Openings
 - **Postgraduate Students:** Dr. Ye Shi recruits 2~3 postgraduate students for each academic year.
-The candidate is expected to be self-motivated in one of the following areas: Artificial Intelligence, Machine learning, 3D Vision, Smart Energy, etc. Solid mathematical background and sufficient programming skills are required.
+The candidate is expected to be self-motivated in one of the following areas: Artificial Intelligence, Machine learning, 3D Vision, Smart Energy, etc. A solid mathematical background and sufficient programming skills are required.
 If you are interested in this opening, please email me your CV;
 - **Undergraduates/Visting Students:** We warmly encourage students (from ShanghaiTech or other Universities) studying at Computer Science and Technology, Information and Communication Engineering, and other related disciplines to join our group;
 - **Research Assistant:** Dr. Ye Shi is seeking a research assistant to work closely with the principal investigator, postdoc, and students in the laboratory.
 A Bachelor's or master's degree in mathematics, computer science, machine learning, electrical engineering, control, or related areas is required.